 - The LsAgent installer for Windows through this download page or from the following folder on your Lansweeper server: Program Files (x86)\Lansweeper\Client

 - The LsAgent installer for Linux through this download page.
+A legacy installer version 22.214.171.124 is also available on this page for operating systems that do not support .NET 6.0.

 - The LsAgent installer for Mac through this download page.
+A legacy installer version 126.96.36.199 is also available on this page for operating systems that do not support .NET 6.0.

 How to scan computers with LsAgent